hgcl/clara-le/src/posts/34-mushroom-hunting-and-playing-with-words.md

 For a few years now, I have been writing on and off in my numerous diaries, travel journals, blogs, and so on.
 All of these projects are very down-to-earth, as I usually talk about lived experiences, current thoughts or future plans.

 I have been trying to bring back some creativity in my life in different ways.
 One of them is playing more with words and poetry.
 I published [my first try at it in a previous post (in French)](/posts/dans-la-cabane/).
-I also tried to do some _caviardage_ exercises, that are quite fun and relaxing![^1] **ENDCHAR**
+I also tried to do some _caviardage_ exercises, that are quite fun and relaxing![^1] --ENDCHAR--

 [^1]: In French, _caviarder_ means blacking out lines or sentences.
 You can do it creatively from a source text to create a poem, that has a completely different meaning.